erlang/otp/lib/common_test/doc/guides/run_test_chapter.md

 all suites in this directory are to be part of the test), `Common Test` runs function `make:all/1` in the directory to compile the suites.

+If compilation fails for one or more suites, the test run stops immediately if some suites fail to compile.
+This behavior can however be modified with the `ct_run` flag `-abort_if_missing_suites`, or the `ct:run_test/1` option `{abort_if_missing_suites,TrueOrFalse}`.Option `abort_if_missing_suites` is set to `true` by default.

-If compilation fails for one or more suites, the compilation errors are printed to tty and the operator is asked if the test run is to proceed without the missing suites, or be aborted.
+If `abort_if_missing_suites` is set to `false`, the compilation errors are printed to tty and the operator is asked if the test run is to proceed without the missing suites, or be aborted.
 If the operator chooses to proceed, the tests having missing suites are noted in the HTML log.
 If `Common Test` is unable to prompt the user after compilation failure (if `Common Test` does not control `stdin`), the test run proceeds automatically without the missing suites.
-This behavior can however be modified with the `ct_run` flag `-abort_if_missing_suites`, or the `ct:run_test/1` option `{abort_if_missing_suites,TrueOrFalse}`.
-If `abort_if_missing_suites` is set to `true`, the test run stops immediately if some suites fail to compile.

 Any help module (that is, regular Erlang module with name not ending with "\_SUITE") that resides in the same test object directory as a suite, which is